-The Research Foundation will grant holiday time off to all employees for the holidays listed below:
+The Research Foundation will grant holiday time off to all eligible employees for the holidays listed below:

 - Martin Luther King, Jr. Day (January)

 - Cesar Chavez Day (March)

 - Memorial Day (May)

 - Juneteenth (June)

 - Independence Day (July)

 - Labor Day (September)

 - Veteran's Day (November)

-- Thanksgiving (November)
+- Thanksgiving Day (November)

-- Christmas/New Year's Break (December/January)
+- Winter/New Year's Break (December 25 through January 1)

 According to applicable restrictions, the Research Foundation will grant paid holiday time off to all eligible employees immediately upon assignment to an eligible employment classification.
 Holiday pay will be calculated based on the employee's straight-time pay rate (as of the date of the holiday) times the number of hours the employee would otherwise have worked on that day.